ryoharsh/ryoharsh/README.md

 #### Technology Learner & Explorer | Software Developer

-I'm a seasoned application developer with 5 years of hands-on experience in the development field.
+I'm a software engineer with 5 years of hands-on experience in the development field.
 My journey with technology began at the age of 9, when I started building web and mobile applications.
 Over the years, I've honed my skills across various platforms, including web, mobile, and desktop development.

 #### 🤞 What I'm Focused On